dsl-logo

 A ‘hard’ credit check (recorded on your credit report) is usually only conducted when you apply for unconditional approval.
 That’s when the lender will check for any outstanding debts, missed payments or defaults on your credit file.
 Keep your credit rating in good standing by staying on top of your debt payments.

 Once you've found a property you want to buy and your offer has been accepted, your application can proceed to the next stage — unconditional approval (or full approval).
-The lender generally will ask for:

-After that, your lender will issue a formal loan offer detailing the terms and conditions of the loan, including your rate.
+After that, your lender will issue a formal loan offer detailing the terms and conditions of the loan, including your interest rate.

 Your lender may ask you to submit some supporting paperwork to verify your personal and financial information.
 This is an important step in the pre–approval process to get an accurate assessment of your borrowing capacity.
 Here’s a list of documents you may be asked to provide: